Robin Judkins: Sports administration

 Judkins decided in 1982 to organise the Coast to Coast race, and had secured sponsorship from Macpac through his friend Geoff Gabbites, one of Macpac's former directors.
-Judkins returned to Wanaka for the summer to organise funding for the Coast to Coast, and he organised three rock concerts; one in Wanaka and two in Queenstown.
+Judkins returned to Wānaka for the summer to organise funding for the Coast to Coast, and he organised three rock concerts; one in Wānaka and two in Queenstown.
 The first concert had insufficient attendance for Judkins to even break even, the second event was rained out, and it was too cold and miserable for the third concert to go ahead.
 Judkins sold his house to pay off his debts.
 The first Coast to Coast race was held in 1983 with 79 competitors.
 It was not until the 1986 that Judkins made his first profit from the annual event.
-He invested his earnings in the Ohau skifield, but it was taken out by a major avalanche on day 13 of its operation.
+He invested his earnings in the Ōhau skifield, but it was taken out by a major avalanche on day 13 of its operation.
 In 1987, a television documentary was produced while Judkins held the Alpine Ironman.
 A lifelong fan of English singer-songwriter and guitarist Chris Rea, he took the opportunity to meet with the Brit while he was on a concert tour.
 The outcome of this was permission to use three titles from Rea's album Wired to the Moon to be used for the soundtrack.
 1987 was also the year that the Coast to Coast became a one-day event.

 1992 was very challenging for Judkins.
 He organised the Coast to Coast, tried to get a Scottish version of the event up and running, tried to find sponsorship so that he could repeat the 1990 Xerox Challenge, and he organised a mountain marathon to be held on the Milford Track – the Milford Mountain Marathon.
 The latter event was most contentious and caused much angst, including death threats, physical attacks and anonymous phone calls.
 Judkins fought a very public fight with politicians and conservationists, including Gerry McSweeney, and obtained all the approvals and permits, but cancelled the event.
 He was exhausted and disillusioned.